similie/similie-simple-logger/README.md

 ## Basic Architecture Overview

 The below image provides the basic visual representation for the architectural overview.
-The device-manager class works the device API and manages the correspending payloads.
+The device-manager class works with the Device API and manages the correspending payloads.
 The processor classes send the payloads over the internet.
 Bootstrap manages read/publish timings and the associated cloud configuration.

 ![Similie Logger Architecture](/LoggerArchitecture.svg)